Deboru/Deboru/README.md

 Here are some ideas to get you started: -->

 - 🍞 I’m currently working on: getting bread
-- 🌱 I’m currently learning: Git, PBC design, PID controllers!
+- 🌱 I’m currently learning: Git, PCB design, PID controllers!
 - 👯 I’m looking to collaborate on: Making some cool electronics!
 - 🤔 I’m looking for help with: being confident
 - ✨ Ask me about: Playing the bass, being vegetarian, yoga